nix-community/nixd/nixd/tools/nixd/test/code-action/pack-attrs-sibling-dynamic.md

 # RUN: nixd --lit-test < %s | FileCheck %s

-Test that Pack action works correctly with empty attribute set values.
+Test that Pack action is NOT offered when sibling bindings contain dynamic attributes.

 <-- initialize(0)